 Jami has it's own unique DHT service discovery protocol.
 One person running Jami on a phone can "discover" and call another person running Jami regardless of what network they are on without going through any central server.
 This may appear to be fantastic and in principle it is.
 However, Jami is the only program implementing the "jami" DHT protocol.
 You can not call someone using the Tox protocol using Jami.
 You can also not call or be called by anyone using traditional SIP/IAX VOIP software such as Zoiper.
 Jami's service discovery is limited to discovery of other people using Jami.
 There is also a compatibility problem between older and newer versions of Jami.
 The version included in the older Debian 9 Stretch uses the beta2 version of the DHT protocol and this version is not compatible with the final version used by modern versions.

 The GNU/Linux version of Jami is built on the GNOME libraries and design principles.
-It is utterly useless and a complete waste of time.
 It will start up and launch a dialog box asking for a username and password.
-You can create a new "Jami" ID if you do not already have one.
+You can register a new "Jami" Username ID if you do not already have one.
 This step works fine.

 Jami will present a window with no contacts - since you don't have any the first time you use it - upon the first launch.
 It looks like this:

-There is a button where some options can be changed.
+There is a "settings" button (with a gear icon, top center) where some options can be changed.
 There is no menu or anything like that since it's a GNOME-style program.

-Adding and removing contacts on Jami for Android can be done by sharing a QR code or scanning a QR code.
+Adding and removing contacts on Jami for Android can be done by telling someone the registered name, sharing a QR code, or scanning a QR code (same as in the desktop version above).
 It's not possible to import a QR code from an image, it has to be scanned.
 You can share your QR code by e-mail or other programs.
 Those who receive it would have to open it on some other device and scan it using their phone.

 Voice calls sound clear as a regular phone calls when the call is made between people on high-speed broadband in the same area.
 This does not tell you much about the call quality over a typical Internet connection so take it with a grain of salt.

 Jami's interesting technology.
 Using DHT for service discovery instead of central servers means you can just install it and use it without asking anyone.
-Calls are encrypted using secure encryption so Jami's got privacy and security covered.
+Calls are encrypted using secure encryption, and all the data are stored only on your computer or phone, so Jami's got privacy and security covered (but if you don't do backups using the "Export Account" function, you could lose all your account data and thus your account).

 Jami can only be used to call other people who have Jami installed and running and this severely limits it's usefulness as a general-purpose communications tool.
 You will have to make everyone you want to talk to install and run it if you want to use it regularly.

-Linux distributions will either have a really old version of Jami in their repositories or not have it at all.
+Linux distributions will either have a really old version of Jami in their repositories or not have it at all; these will not talk well to the newer versions.
 Up to date versions for Debian, Ubuntu and Fedora are available from https://jami.net/download-jami-linux/